-The maintenance of discipline and the creation of an effective working environment are the responsibility of all teachers but, House Learning Managers have specific duties relating to guidance, welfare, attendance and academic progress.
-These senior members of staff oversee their teams, and, through effective monitoring of students and outside agencies, ensure the smooth transfer of students, both from primary Feeder Schools and to Higher Education.
+The maintenance of discipline and the creation of an effective working environment are the responsibility of all teachers but, House Learning Managers (HLMs) have specific duties relating to guidance, welfare, attendance and academic progress.
+These senior middle leaders oversee their teams, and, through effective monitoring of students and outside agencies, ensure the smooth transfer of students, from primary feeder schools, feeder schools for Service Children and on to Higher Education.

-The College is divided into Key Stages 3 (years 7, 8 and 9), 4 (years 10 and 11) and 5 (years 12 and 13) with key stage 3 and 4 on the site in Great Casterton and key stage 5 on the site in Barleythorpe.
+The College is divided into Key Stages 3 (years 7, 8 and 9), 4 (years 10 and 11) and 5 (years 12 and 13) with Key Stages 3 and 4 on the site in Great Casterton and Key Stage 5 on the site in Barleythorpe.

 All tutor groups belong to one of our Houses.
 The Houses meet once a week for assembly and regular competitions take place in a wide range of activities.
 Year groups may also meet up for assembly.